matrix-org/matrix-react-sdk/docs/cypress.md

 API before logging the user in.

 ### Convenience APIs
-We should probably end up with convenience APIs that wrap the syanspe creation, logging in and room creation that can be called to set up tests.
+We should probably end up with convenience APIs that wrap the synapse creation, logging in and room creation that can be called to set up tests.

 ## Good Test Hygiene